How to buy the best washer-dryer

 When you’re in the shop, you won’t be able to tell how noisy different models are going to be.
-So, if having a quiet appliance is your key buying concern, take a look at our washer-dryer reviews. for those machines that get at least a four-star noise rating from us.
+So, if having a quiet appliance is your key buying concern, take a look at our for those machines that get at least a four-star noise rating from us.

 We include a noise star rating for all the washer-dryers we review.
 The more stars the quieter the machine will be.

 Almost all washer-dryers use water when drying – they use water to cool the condenser and it's this that turns the steamy air into water, which can be drained away from the machine.
 An average sized machine (8kg washing and 5kg drying) will use around 20,000 litres per year in total to wash and dry.

 A washer-dryer can cost anything from around £300 to more than £1500.
 While cheaper models are always tempting, our tests show it's worth stretching your budget to around £500 for a great model that washes and dries well.

 Our research shows paying more for a washer-dryer doesn't necessarily mean you'll get a more reliable machine.
 In fact, the brand with the lowest average spend achieved a decent 70% reliability rating.
 Find out which brand by checking our

 Running costs for washer-dryers can be expensive, but opting for a more efficient machine will help save money in the long run.
 A typical washer-dryer will cost about £120 per year to run, with drying making up the majority of this cost.

 Most washer-dryers are between 595 and 600mm wide.
 They are designed to fit into a space 600mm wide.
 The standard height of a front-loading washing dryer is 850mm high.
 But there can be exceptions, so check the specifications before choosing a model.

 Depth can differ though – ranging from around 40cm to 70cm.
 Avoid having your machine sticking out into the walkway of your kitchen by checking the specs of a model against the space you have in your home before you buy it.